Terri Doty

-Terri Doty is an American voice actress, voice director, and ADR writer known for her voice work in English dubs of Japanese anime shows produced by Funimation and Sentai Filmworks.
+Terri Doty is an American voice actress, voice director, and ADR writer known for her voice work in English dubs of Japanese anime series and video games.

 Career

-In anime, Doty is known for her work as Minare Koda in Wave, Listen to Me!, Tsuki Uzaki in Uzaki-chan Wants to Hang Out!, Moriko Morioka in Recovery of an MMO Junkie, Kyoko Machi in Interviews with Monster Girls, Kirara Hazama from the Assassination Classroom series, and Chutaro Kumo in Laughing under the Clouds.
+In anime, Doty is known for her work as Minare Koda in Wave, Listen to Me!, Tsuki Uzaki in Uzaki-chan Wants to Hang Out!, Moriko Morioka in Recovery of an MMO Junkie, Kyoko Machi in Interviews with Monster Girls, Kirara Hazama from the Assassination Classroom series, and Chutaro Kumo in Laughing Under the Clouds.

 That Anime Show

-On January 16, 2010, Doty teamed up with J. Michael Tatum, and Stephen Hoff to start That Anime Show, a podcast that interviews fellow voice actors and members of the English anime dub industry.
+On January 16, 2010, Doty teamed up with J. Michael Tatum and Stephen Hoff to start That Anime Show, a podcast that interviews fellow voice actors and members of the English anime dub industry.
 The podcast ran for 54 episodes with its final episode released on January 19, 2014.

 Obscure Chatter

 In June 2019, Doty started a new podcast called Obscure Chatter.
 This podcast started like a one-on-on interview with friends and other entertainers, but changed after COVID to more of a radio talk show format.
 That Anime Show episodes are also now re-released as "TAS Rewind" through Obscure Chatter.